PH3NOM-PRO/in-the-line-of-fire/README.md

 This game includes FMV using a custom video decoder routing written by myself using LibMPEG for video http://libmpeg2.sourceforge.net/ and LibMPG123 for audio http://www.mpg123.org/api/
 The source code to these projects are included here with a makefile for compiling for Dreamcast, as well as a pre-compiled lib.
-These libs will need to be included in your K:OS libarary directory to build the main makefile.
+These libs will need to be included in your KOS libarary directory to build the main makefile.

 Model Format Notes: